 Interview by Gulay Kilic (JTW)

 Q: We know that Armenia is mostly under the sway of Russia, both economically and militarily.
+Is this true or not?
 Is there a full public support for that in Armenia?

-Q: Yes, it is not a simple problem, I think.
-And last question, we would like to get your opinions on the possible near future scenarios concerning Nagorno-Karabakh and do you see any prospects for a peaceful resolution of Nagorno-Karabakh conflict - in short term or in long term?
+Q: And the last question.
+We would like to get your opinions on the possible near future scenarios concerning the Nagorno-Karabakh, as you mentioned at the conference.
+Do you see any prospects for a peaceful resolution on the conflict - in a long term, or maybe in a short term?